tonybentley/MNBB/README.md

 3. A micro-usb power supply which can connect to your 12 volt battery bank in some manner
 4. An SD card with at least 5 gigabytes of storage.
 5.  a wifi usb dongle OR a 12 volt router with an ethernet cable plugged into one of the ports
-6. Wifi or ethernet cable connected to the NEMA client.
+6. A wifi USB dongle or ethernet cable connected to the NEMA client.
 I am currently using the Vesber XB unit which is connected to a Dlink DIR-655 network router via wifi.
-The network router will also connect to the internet (when available) and your laptop for development purposes.
+The network router will also connect to the internet (when available) and to a laptop for development purposes.

 ## Steps to get up and running:

 Since this is a WIP I will provide some instructions on how to get the NMEA data streaming on the console.
-I'm currently working on the MySQL DB part which you're welcome to hack around with.
-Otherwise, this only connects to the TCP client and parses sentences that have valid parsers available.
+I'm currently working on the datastore part, which you're welcome to hack around with.
+Otherwise this only connects to the TCP client and parses sentences that have valid parsers available.

+1. Boot your Pi and connect it to the network.
+Check your router to make sure it has been assigned an IP for ssh purposes.
-1. Install Node.js and NPM onto the Pi
+2. Install Node.js and NPM onto the Pi using ssh from your laptop's terminal.
+More instructions to follow.
-2. Clone this repo to your login directory of the Pi
+3. Clone this repo to your login directory of the Pi.
+This should be /home/pi/.
-3.  run npm-install
+4. Run 'mkdir node_modules'
+	Clone the forked repo into node_modules for NMEA parsing at https://github.com/tonybentley/node-nmea
-4.  add nmea and mysql credentials to config.sample.json and save as config.json
+5. Add nmea credentials to config.sample.json and save as config.json
-5.  run the command: 'nodejs app.js' in the MNBB directory
+6. Run the command: 'nodejs app.js' in the MNBB directory

 At this point you should see the parsed sentences in json format, all others in the raw NMEA sentence format.

-If you would like to contribute, start with building valid NMEA parsers in the node-nmea forked repo through pull requests.
+**Contributors:**
+ Have a look at the issues page to determine what you can do to contribute at: https://github.com/tonybentley/MNBB/issues Fork this repo and use pull requests as usual
+ Make suggestions for enhancements.
+Remember, big ideas are too much at this point so keep them simple and acheivable with easy acceptance criteria.